demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_check_file_existence_README.md

-Initiates a new endpoint script execution to check if the file exists and retrieves the results.
+Initiates a new endpoint script execution to check if the file exists and retrieve the results.

 ## Dependencies